• Tech Tech

 Click your choice to see results and speak your mind.

-The Nfloor has the dual benefits of a graceful end of life and highly scalable production.
+The researchers said Nfloor has the dual benefits of a graceful end of life and highly scalable production.
 When affordable housing is a real challenge across the world, it's important to be able to provide solutions that speed up construction.
 Work on the Nfloor is ongoing, including fire retardant improvements.

 "The next steps will be to make the manufacturing process faster, more efficient and cost-effective with additional functionality," said Scott Tomlinson, structural engineer with the University of Maine's Advanced Structures and Composites Center, per TechXplore.
 "This technology holds a lot of promise for the future of sustainable buildings."